What is so interesting about starship sizes?

 In spite of everything, starship sizes are often unknown or, even worse, disputed.
 The reason is that they are no real-world objects designed for and built in a certain size.
 Each ship exists only as a model (hardware or CGI), plus a limited number of full-scale sets that are supposed to be somewhere inside.
 The size of the "real" ship depends not only on what the model looks like but also on how it is presented on screen.
 Kitbashing or scaling up and down an existing design often obstructs the size estimation.

-The decks of Federation starships are usually around 3.5m tall, confirmed by the interior sets whose basic dimensions are the same for all Federation ships and by MSDs and deck measurements of those ships whose size and deck count is known.
+The decks of Federation starships are usually around 3.5m tall, confirmed by the interior sets whose basic cross-sections are about the same for all Federation ships and by MSDs and deck measurements of those ships whose size and deck count is known.
 The clear height of rooms and corridors on a ship is some 2.5m, bearing in mind that 24th century humans are evidently not taller than in the 21st century.
 Andrew Probert assumed 10 feet between decks, 2 feet in between and hence a ceiling height of 8 feet.
 Rick Sternbach designed the deck centerlines to be 3m to 4m apart, with 0.5m in between to accommodate EPS and consumables conduits.
 This gives us up to 3.5m clear space, or it would allow Jefferies tubes between the decks.
 So unless we know how tall the decks are intended to be, there is an uncertainty range of some 25%.
 Moreover, this method doesn't work for alien vessels that often don't have window rows to count, let alone cross-sections to shed light on their internal structure.
 Even if it were possible to count the decks, the deck height is not necessarily the same as on Federation ships.